jacohanekom/sanitize/README.md

 * By default the docker-compose file ensures that the Microsoft SQL Server is started within docker.
 For production this service should point to an external database.
 * The endpoints should be served through HTTPS, a Load Balancer and a Web Application Firewall.The web server should be configured to enforce authentication.
-* Should the service runs into performance issues, it will be advantageous to introduce caching to increase volumes and response times.
+* Should the service runs into performance issues, it will be advantageous to introduce caching to increase response times and reduce database bottlenecks.